-An auxiliary aid is a piece of equipment or technology that can help a disabled person access your goods or services.
+An auxiliary aid is a piece of equipment or technology that can help a person with a disability access your goods or services.
 An example would be an induction loop for people with hearing impairments.
-Auxiliary aids are not limited to communication - you might provide a portable ramp or handrails to help customers with mobility impairments.
+Auxiliary aids are not limited to communication, for example you might provide a portable ramp or handrails to help customers with mobility impairments.

-An auxiliary service means providing assistance to help a disabled person to use your goods or services.
+An auxiliary service means providing assistance to help a person with a disability to use your goods or services.

-- training a member of staff in British Sign Language (BSL) so that they are able to communicate with customers who are hearing impaired and who use BSL as their main form of communication
+- training a member of staff in British Sign Language (BSL) or Irish Sign Language (ISL) so that they are able to communicate effectively with customers who have a hearing impairment and who use BSL as their main form of communication - see communication support for deaf people

 - helping a customer in a wheelchair to access goods which are out of their reach or bringing goods to the till if aisles cannot be accessed by wheelchair users